 If your site receives 1,000 visitors per month and 40% leave because of slow load time or unclear messaging, you're losing 400 potential prospects.
 If even 5% of them would have converted, that's 20 commercial opportunities lost every month — silently, without a single notification.

 A high-performing website doesn't just generate more traffic.
 It converts the traffic you already have.
+This is one of the most underrated levers in any digital transformation strategy — often more impactful than spending on ads before fixing the fundamentals.

 Where to start

-- Performance audit: PageSpeed Insights + 4G mobile test
+- Performance audit: PageSpeed Insights + 4G mobile test (your web hosting setup also directly impacts server response times)

 - Message audit: Show your homepage to someone who doesn't know your business.
 Can they describe what you do in under 10 seconds?